Upper Back Pain During Pregnancy – Causes & How to Relieve It

 What Are the Remedies to Relieve Upper Back Pain When Pregnant?

-Home remedies are preferred for a reason.
+Relieving upper back pain during pregnancy is possible, and home remedies are preferred for a reason.
 They don’t require much money and can be easily done with the items present at home.
-If you are suffering from upper back pain during pregnancy, you can try these remedies to alleviate the same:
+If you are suffering from upper back pain during pregnancy, you can try these remedies to alleviate the pain:

-- Consume a Lot of Calcium: Calcium can strengthen the bones and muscles of the body so that your body becomes more capable of sustaining all the gained weight.
+Calcium can strengthen the bones and muscles of the body, so that your body becomes more capable of sustaining all the gained weight.
 Dairy products, meat, green vegetables and fish contain enough calcium for a pregnant mother.
 But do consult the doctor if you opt for calcium supplements.

-- Posture Is Everything: You might have seen that pregnant women often walk with their shoulders pulled back and a straight back.
-This posture while walking is followed for a reason– it reduces a lot of the load put on the spinal column while walking.
+You might have seen that pregnant women often walk with their shoulders pulled back and a straight back.
+This posture, while walking, is followed for a reason– it reduces a lot of the load put on the spinal column while walking.
 You must also remember to change your position as often as possible so that no part is under too much stress.

-- Sleep Well: Sleep is essential for everyone’s health, not just a pregnant mother.
-The correct sleeping position during pregnancy is to lie on your right side, and not on the back.
+Sleep is essential for everyone’s health, not just a pregnant mother.
+The correct sleeping position during pregnancy is to lie on your right side, and not on your back.
 Most upper back pain goes away once you lie down for a bit, in the right posture.

 How Can Pregnant Women Prevent Upper Back Pain?